sreemol-gokuladhas/multimorbid3D/README.md

 # Multimorbid3D

-This repository contains scripts used to predict statistically significant co-occurring diseases/conditions ([GWAS catalog](https://www.ebi.ac.uk/gwas/) of a disease of interest.
+This repository contains scripts used to predict statistically significant co-occurring diseases/conditions (in [GWAS catalog](https://www.ebi.ac.uk/gwas/)) of a disease of interest.

 ## Installation